Rahuljangir7/cute-moments/README.md

 ## What This Website Does 💝

-**Purpose:** A fun, interactive way to ask someone to be your Valentine!
+**Purpose:** A fun, interactive way to ask someone to be your Valentine and cherish cute moments together!

 **How It Works:**

-1. **Landing** - Romantic welcome with floating hearts background
+1. **Landing** - Romantic welcome with floating hearts + explore cute moments
-2. **Proposal** - The "No" button runs away and gets smaller, while "Yes" grows bigger with each click
+2. **Proposal** - The "No" button runs away, "Yes" grows bigger with each click
 3. **Celebration** - Confetti rain and music when they say yes!
+4. **Cute Moments** - 10 interactive features to relive your love story

 **Features:**